ndwarshuis/org-ml/README.md

 ;; Given the following contents:
 ; *ziltoid*

-;; Parsing this text as an element gives a paragraph (->> (om-parse-this-element)
+;; Parsing this text as an element node gives a paragraph node (->> (om-parse-this-element)
      (om-is-element-p))
  ;; => t

-;; Parsing the same text as an object gives a bold object (->> (om-parse-this-object)
+;; Parsing the same text as an object node gives a bold node (->> (om-parse-this-object)
      (om-is-element-p))
  ;; => nil